-"There are perhaps other canyons longer and deeper than this one, but surely-haps the largest and certainly the most none combining such grandeur and immensity and peculiarity of formation and profusion of volcanic or chemical phenomena.
+"There are perhaps other canyons longer and deeper than this one, but surely none combining such grandeur and immensity and peculiarity of formation and profusion of volcanic or chemical phenomena.
 The combinations of metallic lustres in the coloring of walls are truly wonderful, surpassing, doubtless, anything of the kind on the face of the globe."